 Debra draws upon her knowledge, years of experience, and finely tuned instincts to help guide 1st time home buyers through the complexities and emotional aspects of the home buying process – exploring neighborhoods, selecting properties, negotiating contracts and working with lenders, inspectors and attorneys, in order to get to the closing table.
 She takes the time to truly understand the needs and wants of her clients, and thus becomes a vested partner in helping them to achieve their real estate goals.
 Debra explains, “I love working with clients who are entering the market for the first time.
 My passion is playing matchmaker with my clients, discovering the neighborhood and home that make them fall in love.”

-Read on to find out Debra’s answers to the top four most common questions she receives from first time home buyers:
+Read on to find out answers to the top four most common questions we receive from first time home buyers:

 1. How do I know when to buy or keep renting?

 Let’s break it down further.

 Say you live in downtown Chicago, for example…

 If your rent payment is $2500 per month, and you find a condo for $400,00 (yes, you can find a nice condo in Chicago for $400K), owning versus renting is to your benefit.
 Why?
 Let’s do the math…

 To buy a $400,000 condo you would need a minimum of $50,000 to cover the downpayment and closing costs.
 The all-in monthly cost based on a mortgage of $350,000 would be $2617 ($1867 for the mortgage and mortgage insurance, $350 for HOA fees and $400 for property taxes).

 You would be paying an extra $100 per month–but there’s the tax deduction you can take for mortgage interest and property taxes.
 Property appreciation is an added bonus.
 Not to mention, you’ll get all of this money back when you decide to sell.
 (Rent?
 That money is out the window forever!)